 Saint Louis University’s First-Year Experience leaders help students through their transition to college by serving as resources and role models.
 In addition to serving incoming students and their families, these positions are a great leadership development opportunity for you and are, of course, fun.

 SLU 101 leaders are a select group of students who assist incoming freshmen, transfers, and their families during summer orientation.
-SLU 101 leaders facilitate small group discussions, share information through presentations, assist in the advising and registration process, serve on panels for students or parents, coordinate evening activities and much more.
+SLU 101 leaders facilitate small group discussions, share information through presentations, assist in the advising and registration process, serve on panels for students or parents/families, coordinate evening activities and much more.
 Applicants must be available for all training and program dates.

 Oriflamme Leaders help create a successful Fall Welcome experience for first-year students.
 Leaders